 The folks over at Mick’s Garage know their stuff when it comes to travelling with a roof rack.
-They have been selling and fitting roof racks to customers’ cars for over a decade.
-During that time they’ve built up a wealth of experience and knowledge with regards to the common issues that you might face.
-There are common issues and mistakes that people make when fitting and using a roof rack.
+They have sold and fitted roof racks for customers’ cars for over a decade.
+During that time, they’ve built up a wealth of experience and knowledge regarding the common issues you might face.
+People make common issues and mistakes when fitting and using a roof rack.

-- “As a rule, us chaps don’t read instructions and to be fair, most of us get away with it 95% of the time!
-If you’re fitting a roof rack to your car it’s extremely important to read all the instructions fully before you take a single bolt out of the box.
-They will help you get the job done more quickly, easily and safely in the long run.
+“As a rule, us chaps don’t read instructions, and to be fair, most of us get away with it 95% of the time!
+If you’re fitting a roof rack to your car, it’s extremely important to read all the instructions before taking a single bolt out of the box.
+They will help you get the job done more quickly, easily, and safely in the long run.
 While not essential, a second pair of hands is certainly a big help.
-Remember your car is worth a lot more than the set of roof racks you’ve just bought, so don’t damage it by not reading the instructions!”
+Remember, your car is worth much more than the roof racks you’ve just bought, so don’t damage it by not reading the instructions!”

 “The owner’s manual for your car will have a section on the maximum weight that can be carried on the roof.
-We often find the car will have a lower weight limit than the roof bars so it’s important to check and never exceed whichever is the lower of the two.”
+We often find the car will have a lower weight limit than the roof bars, so it’s important to check and never exceeds whichever is the lower of the two.”

-8. “Canoes, kayaks and surf boards must be tied down to the car front and back, not just to the roof rack.
+“Canoes, kayaks and surfboards must be tied down to the car front and back, not just to the roof rack.
 You can use the car’s towing eyes or tow bar if it has one.
-These kind of products can generate absolutely colossal amounts of aerodynamic lift when travelling at speed and could rip any brand of roof rack clean off your car if it’s not tied down properly.
-Even if you’re not travelling quickly, strong winds (and it often is very windy when surfers/wind surfers are heading out) could exert forces higher than the roof rack is rated for and cause damage so this is a really important point.”
+These kinds of products can generate absolutely colossal amounts of aerodynamic lift when travelling at speed and could rip any brand of roof rack clean off your car if it’s not tied down properly.
+Even if you’re not travelling quickly, strong winds (often very windy when surfers/windsurfers are heading out) could exert forces higher than the roof rack is rated for and cause damage, so this is a really important point.”